williamgilpin/flowtrace_docs/flowtrace_imagej.md

 + Subtract Median

-	+ For each substack for which a pathline will be generated, subtrace out the median of each pixel value.
+	+ For each substack for which a pathline will be generated, subtract out the median of each pixel value.
 This option is good for eliminating backgound objects (or any objects that move slower than the tracer particles or moving organisms)

+## Future

++ Subtract first frame of each series

+Bug reports and pull requests are encouraged.